3rd Battalion, 8th Cavalry Regiment conducts Operation Warhorse Surge

 |0

-This work, 3rd Battalion, 8th Cavalry Regiment conducts Operation Warhorse Surge, by SGT Dakota Bradford and PFC Andre Gremillion Jr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Battalion, 8th Cavalry Regiment conducts Operation Warhorse Surge, by PFC Andre Gremillion Jr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.